rotheconrad/00_Scripts_General/In-situ_Gene_Coverage/README.md

 #### Coverage calculated as Truncated Average Depth (TAD):
 - Set TAD to 100 for no truncatation.
 - TAD 80 removes the top 10% and bottom 10% of base pair depths and caluclates coverage from the middle 80% of values.
 Intended to reduce effects of conserved motif peaks and contig edge valleys.
-- Coverage = base pairs recruited / length of genome, contig, or gene
+- Coverage = base pairs recruited / length of genome, contig, intergenic region, or gene

 #### Coverage calculated as Breadth: